By Lissa Carter, LPCA

 Recently I had the great privilege of attending a myth-telling workshop and hearing Dr. Martin Shaw speak about myth and archetype.
 At one point, he paused in the telling of a story and said:

 "In these moments in myth, when a character goes back and forth on a boat, or sews upon the same garment again and again, it implies a connection with a larger rhythm, the wax and wane of the moon or the turn of the tide.
-Here we see the witch-women quilting their lives to the life of the Otherworld, attuning themselves and their small rhythms to that ongoing, luminous sacred time."
+Here we see these powerful, archetypal women quilting their lives to the life of the Otherworld, attuning themselves and their small rhythms to that ongoing, luminous sacred time."

 (Caveat--I'm not sure that's exactly what Martin said, but that's how I have it written in my journal! )